dkosmari/libfxd/doc/design.md

 Conversions and Mixed Operations
 --------------------------------

 Integers and floating-point values can be implicitly converted to `std::fixed`.
-But once we have a fixed-point value, it will not be automatically converted to anything else, not even to a different fixed-point type.

-This is done because a fixed-point type imposes invariants.
-We can control the rounding, check for overflows.
-There's expectations about where the point is located, how many precision bits are used in the operations.
-These would be harder to manage if the fixed-point type was allowed to be implicitly "promoted" to a floating-point, for instance.
+The reverse direction requires explicit conversion.

+Fixed-point types can be implicitly converted to another if the destination type is not smaller (in both integral and fractional bits); this guarantees no bits can be lost during implicit conversions.
+Converting from unsigned to signed requires one extra integral bit, since the highest bit is the sign bit.

-Converting to an integer can be done with the `fxd::to_int<I>(...)` function, or a `static_cast<I>(...)`, where `I` is the destination integer type.
-When `I` is not specified to `fxd::to_int(...)`, it will default to the smallest integer with `Int` bits.
+Converting to an integer type `I` can be done with `static_cast<I>(...)`.
+There's also a convenience function, `fxd::to_int<I>(...)` that performs the same cast.
+This function also exists in rounding namespaces (`fxd::down::to_int<I>(...)`, `fxd::up::to_int<I>(...)`, etc).
+When `I` is omitted, it defaults to the smallest integer that can hold all of the integral bits; in other words, no overflow can occur.

-Converting to a floating-point type can be done with the `fxd::to_float<F>(...)` function, or a `static_cast<F>(...)`, where `F` is the destination floating-point type.
-When `F` is not specified to `fxd::to_float(...)`, it will default to the smallest floating-point type that fully represents all of the fixed-point bits.
-This default type is available at `std::numeric_limits<fxd::fixed<...>>::float_type`.
+Converting to a floating-point type `F` can be done with `static_cast<F>(...)`.
+Similarly, there's also a `fxd::to_float<F>(...)` (also present in rounding namespaces.)
+When `F` is omitted, it defaults to the smallest floating-point type that can represent all of the bits of the `fxd::fixed` type; in other words, there's no loss of data in this conversion.

-Converting to a different fixed-point type is done through the `fxd::fixed_cast<...>(...)` function.
+Explicit conversion to a fixed-point type `Fxd` is done with `static_cast<Fxd>(...)`.
+There's also a named function, `fxd::fixed_cast<Fxd>(...)` (also present in rounding namespaces.)

 There are two exceptions to this rule:

-  - Multiplication and division can be mixed with integers and floating-point.
+  - Multiplication and division can be mixed with integers and floating-point, without an implicit conversion to `fxd::fixed`.

   - Comparisons (`==`, `!=`, `<=>`) can be mixed with integers, floating-point and
     different fixed-point.

-This avoids the need for helper `std::cmp_*()` just to ensure correctness.
+The comparison operators (`==`, `<=>`) are always safe:

+  - It's safe to compare signed and unsigned fixed-point types.

+  - It's safe to compare fixed-point with any integer type.

+  - It's safe to compare fixed-point with any floating-point type.
+The fixed-point value is converted to its natural floating-point type, and a floating-point comparison is used.
+The return type of `<=>` in this case is `std::partial_ordering`.

+This decision was made to not require "safe" comparison functions like `std::cmp_*`.

 Intermediate Precision